Miriamvdb/pokemon-discovery-60/src/pages/battleplan.md

-- Install Axios and import it: - npm i axios
+- x Install Axios and import it: - npm i axios
-- Install React-Router: - npm i react-router-dom
+- x Install React-Router: - npm i react-router-dom
+- x Make a component/page to render the list (PokeListPage.js)
+- x Make a separate component to render each pokemon (PokemonCard.js)
+- x Add a clickable link to App.js so I can always return back to "home"
+- x Define a local state with useState and import it
+- Make http GET request with useEffect and import it
+- Return pokemons with map